telerik/maui-docs/controls/combobox/configuration.md

 ## Text

 * `Text`(`string`): Specifies the Text of the control.
+This is the Text that gets visualized when:
+   * The control is editable.
-This is the Text that gets visualized when the control is editable or when is non-editable and the selection mode is single.
+   * The control is non-editable and the selection mode is single.

 ## ClearButton Visibility